DeDop/dedop-core/docs/installation.rst

 From Binaries
 =============

-DeDop is distributed as pre-compiled binaries which can be retrieved from the `here <ftp://isardsat-ACA@ftp.isardsat.co.uk/tool>`_.
+DeDop is distributed as pre-compiled binaries which can be retrieved from `here <ftp://isardsat-ACA@ftp.isardsat.co.uk/tool>`_.
 For the windows Windows platforms there is a dedicated installer executable.
 For Mac OS and Unixes a ZIP file is provided.
 All platform distributions have a bundled Python interpreter, that's also the reason why they are quite large in size (roughly 300 megabytes).